 Read more here

-Without these types of handling systems, the huge benefits offered by offboard and uncrewed solutions are unlikely to be realised, it is an area of crucial importance that very few seem to be talking of.
+Without these types of handling systems, the considerable benefits offered by offboard and uncrewed solutions are unlikely to be realised, it is an area of crucial importance that very few seem to be talking of.

 Discover more from Think Defence

-Subscribe to get the latest posts to your email.
+Subscribe to get the latest posts sent to your email.

 An interesting article on a subject dear to my heart.
 I’d like to correct an error though, the shock protection system was developed by Thornton Tomasetti Defence Ltd, formerly Weidlinger, and it is a British company with its parent in the US.
 The protection system was designed by TTDL in Scotland, funded by DE&S Naval Authority Group at Abbey Wood